gabe00122/personal-site/src/posts/actor-critic-part1.md

 ## Implementation

-### Network Arcetecture
+### Network architecture
-Since we're using deep learning for our functional approximation first we need to define a our network arcetecture with flax.
+Since we're using deep learning for our functional approximation first we need to define a our network architecture with flax.
 See: https://flax.readthedocs.io/en/latest/guides/flax_fundamentals/flax_basics.html#module-basics for more details
 ```python
 from flax import linen as nn